ASPAVELI Solution for infusion Ref.[49950] Active ingredients: Pegcetacoplan

 4.2.
 Posology and method of administration

-Therapy should be initiated under the supervision of a healthcare professional experienced in the management of patients with haematological disorders.
+Therapy should be initiated under the supervision of a healthcare professional experienced in the management of patients with haematological or renal disorders.
 Self-administration and home infusion should be considered for patients who have tolerated treatment well in experienced treatment centres.
 The decision of a possibility of self-administration and home infusions should be made after evaluation and recommendation from the treating physician.

 Posology

-Pegcetacoplan can be given by a healthcare professional, or administered by the patient or caregiver following proper instruction.
+Pegcetacoplan can be given by a healthcare professional or administered by the patient or caregiver following proper instruction.

-Pegcetacoplan is administered twice weekly as a 1,080 mg subcutaneous infusion with a commercially available syringe system infusion pump that can deliver doses up to 20 mL.
+Pegcetacoplan is administered twice weekly as a 1 080 mg subcutaneous infusion with a commercially available syringe system infusion pump or on-body delivery system, that can deliver doses up to 20 mL.
 The twice weekly dose should be administered on Day 1 and Day 4 of each treatment week.

 PNH is a chronic disease and treatment with ASPAVELI is recommended to continue for the patient's lifetime, unless the discontinuation of this medicinal product is clinically indicated (see section 4.4).